 When your child starts University, they will gain access to our student site MyUni, where they can access the Residents' Information pages.
 The accommodation pages on MyUni also provide our students with everything they need to know about life when they are living within our residences.
 The area supports our students on who to raise accommodation issues with, how to contact the Finance team regarding payments, how to connect with others via resident social activities and so much more.

 Many parents/guardians pay the accommodation fees.
 However, the legal contract is between Residential Services and your child.
 As such, due to Data Protection regulations, we can usually only discuss the details with them directly.

 If you are contacting the accommodation team on behalf of the student via phone, we will ask to speak with the student directly before continuing the conversation.
 If contact is via email, we will require the student's written consent via this form to disclose the requested information.

 It's not that we don't want to talk to you, we just have a legal requirement to adhere to guidelines on what information we can give you.
 We will happily talk to you about any general queries, but we can't go into specific details unless there are exceptional circumstances preventing the student from contacting us.
 If you are concerned about the student’s wellbeing while they are living in residences, then please get in touch.
 We are happy to check in on students and offer additional support if needed and the student is accepting of this.

 Any residence invoices (accommodation fees) will be sent directly to the student via their University email address.
 If you need to know the details, you will need to ask the student to forward it to you.
-This is also the case for any issues that they may have.
-We cannot communicate with 3rd parties and will always respond to the student directly if we receive any correspondence.
+This is also the case for any issues that they may have, and will always respond to the student directly if we receive any correspondence.
 We try and support and respect our students living in residences and always ensure we consider their needs.